+- iv.

+- Funds committed but not yet spent; and

-- v.
-Grant transfers withheld. - vi.
+- Grant transfers withheld. ٧.

+- vi.
 Expenditure per economic classification

 Public bodies must ensure that the financial data submitted in their IYM reports (to the relevant treasury) and their EPWP reports (to the Department of Public Works and Infrastructure) correspond.